 You can then progress onto the larger yarn once you are more experienced – the giant yarn isn’t cheap and you won’t want to waste it!
 I started selling giant knit kits last year, which come with the needles, yarn and instructions, so once you’ve got the hang of knitting, and you’re ready to start giant knitting you’ll have everything you need.

-Probably my giant blankets – you can really see the results quickly and they make a huge impact in a room.
-I love the variety of sizes, colours and stitches that my customers choose, each one has its own personality and I really love to see the blankets in situ.
+“My favourite item to knit would be my giant blankets – you can really see the results quickly and they make a huge impact in a room.
+I love the variety of sizes, colours and stitches that my customers choose, each one has its own personality and I really love to see the blankets in situ.”

 Lets get back to basics with giant knitting.
 If you’re a beginner or need a refresher lesson in the world of knitting, here’s Lauren’s how to guide for the basic go-to techniques to get you started.